6 Best Carpet Cleaners of 2026, Lab-Tested and Reviewed

-The best carpet cleaners in our tests can tackle tough stains, including those left by your pet on your carpets and upholstery
+The best carpet cleaners in our tests can tackle tough stains, including those left by a pet on carpets and upholstery

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-However, a reputable name doesn’t always mean you’ll get a great product.
+But a reputable brand name doesn’t always guarantee a great product.
 In our tests, we found big differences among models from the same brand.
-While Hoover and Bissell produced some of our top performers, they also manufactured some of the worst carpet cleaners we’ve seen in our tests.
+While Hoover and Bissell produced some of our top performers, they also manufactured some of the worst carpet cleaners we tested.

 Best Carpet Cleaners

-The five top-performing carpet cleaners, listed below, all feature a large tank, moving brushes, and a long hose.
+The six top-performing carpet cleaners, listed below, all feature a large tank, moving brushes, and a long hose.
 Many are also marketed specifically to pet owners.
-CR members can also see our full carpet cleaner ratings featuring more than 30 models.
+CR members can also see our full carpet cleaner ratings for even more options.

 How CR Tests Carpet Cleaners

-We also rate carpet cleaners on ease of use and how noisy they are—some are so loud that we recommend wearing hearing protection.
-In our full ratings, members can access the results of all our tests and additional information about each model, including hose length, the amount of carpet it cleans with each tank, and its weight when filled and when empty.
+We also rate carpet cleaners on ease of use and noise level—some are so loud that we recommend wearing hearing protection.
+In our full carpet cleaner ratings, members can access the results of all our tests and additional information about each model, including hose length, the amount of carpet it cleans with each tank, and its weight when filled and when empty.

 How to Choose a Carpet Cleaner

 Will a carpet cleaner be worth it for you?
-Our carpet cleaner recommendations range in price from about $100 to a little over $500.
-Though the initial cost of buying a carpet cleaner can be higher than a onetime rental or service, after a few uses, owning a carpet cleaner generally ends up being more economical.
+The carpet cleaners we recommend range in price from about $100 to a little over $500.
+Although the initial cost of buying a carpet cleaner can be higher than a one-time rental or service, after a few uses, owning a carpet cleaner is generally more economical.
 If you do decide to buy one, here are some tips that’ll help you choose:

-Take stock of the layout of your home.
+Take stock of your home’s layout.
 If you live in a one-story house, for instance, you might not need a model with a particularly long hose.
-“On the other hand, if you have carpeted stairs, you want a carpet cleaner with a long hose, so you can reach up the steps,” says Larry Ciufo, who oversees Consumer Reports’ carpet cleaner tests.
-“You don’t want to put the cleaner on the top step and tug on the hose; the machine could barrel down on top of you.”
-Another option, Ciufo says, is to get a portable carpet cleaner for the stairway.
+“On the other hand, if you have carpeted stairs, you want a carpet cleaner with a long hose, so you can reach up the steps,” says Dan Kahl, who oversees Consumer Reports’ carpet cleaner tests.
+“You don’t want to put the cleaner on the top step and tug on the hose.
+The machine could barrel down on top of you.”
+Another option, Kahl says, is to get a portable carpet cleaner for the stairway.

 Think about the areas you’ll be cleaning.
-Carpet cleaners can clean more than just carpets: Many models can clean upholstery and things like pet beds and rugs.
-Several models also include more than one type of brush or attachment, with different brushes designed to help with different types of messes, from embedded dirt to liquid stains and spills.
+Carpet cleaners can clean more than just carpets.
+Many models can clean upholstery and things like pet beds and rugs.
+Several models also include multiple types of brushes or attachments, each designed to handle different types of messes, from embedded dirt to liquid stains and spills.

 Consider a carpet cleaner’s tank setup.
-Some have one tank with two chambers, one for fresh cleaning solution and the other for dirty water.
-Our testers have found that carpet cleaners with two separate tanks—one for the cleaning solution and another for water—are more convenient to use.
-Some carpet cleaners also have dispensers that add a cleaning agent to clean water so that you don’t have to measure out a full tank of solution every time.
+Some have two tanks, one for cleaning solution and water, and the other for the dirty water that the carpet cleaner collects after cleaning.
+Our testers have found that carpet cleaners with three separate tanks—one for water, one for cleaning solution, and one for dirty water—are more convenient to use.
+These three-tank carpet cleaners automatically dispense the solution and clean water in the right ratio, so you don’t have to measure them yourself.

 Pay attention to the weight of a carpet cleaner.
-Carpet cleaners on their own, with empty tanks, weigh between 10 and 20 pounds; filling the tanks can bring the total weight to well over 20 pounds.
+The carpet cleaners in our ratings weigh between 12 and 43 pounds on empty tanks; filling the tanks can bring the total weight to 17 to 65 pounds.
 Make sure you can comfortably move and manage a carpet cleaner when its tanks are full.

 Remember, too, that a carpet cleaner can’t go it alone.
 You’ll need a good upright or canister vacuum cleaner to suck up loose debris before using a carpet cleaner.
-This ensures that you’re not wetting the carpet with excess dust or dirt, creating a bigger mess.
+This ensures that you don’t wet the carpet with excess dust or dirt, creating a bigger mess.

-Finally, don’t select a carpet cleaner based on brand name alone.
+Don’t select a carpet cleaner based on brand name alone.
 There are big performance differences among models from the same brand.
-While Hoover models hold several spots near the top of our rankings, for example, two of its models are also in the lowest spots in our ratings.
-For example, the Hoover Turbo Scrub FH50138 and the Hoover SmartWash Pet Complete FH53000PC have some convenience features, but bells and whistles don’t make up for poor performance in our tests.
-They’re both subpar in cleaning performance, in addition to being quite loud.
+While several Hoover models score well in our rankings, for example, three of its models are also in the lowest spots in our ratings.
+For example, the Hoover SmartWash Pet Complete FH53000PC and the Hoover Carpet Basics Power Scrub Deluxe FH50150 have some convenience features, but bells and whistles don’t make up for poor performance in our tests.
+They’re both subpar in cleaning performance and quite loud.

 @consumerreports Pet parents, does pet hair seem to follow you everywhere?
 We understand the feeling 😩 At CR, we’re here to help you make sense of marketing claims.
 Tap the link in our bio to see the best washing machines of the year. #cleantok #cleaningtiktok #laundrytok #pethair